 Table of Contents

-But before we share the key advantages and disadvantages of using an ERP system, we’d like to dispel some myths around ERP.
+But before we share the key advantages and disadvantages of ERP systems, we’d like to dispel some myths around ERP.
 As we’ve found in our discussions with technology buyers, selecting and implementing a new ERP solution can confound even the most experienced IT professional.
 It’s this confusion that leads to many of the myths and fallacies surrounding ERP software selection.
 Here’s a quick reality check as you embark on your ERP selection project:

-1. ERP Cost is the Biggest Factor
+1. The Cost of an ERP Should be the Biggest Factor

 Weigh what each ERP solution can offer against the goals you have set for your company.
 Your return on investment (ROI) will depend on the overall value derived from your ERP over time.
-The best ERP system is one that meets your anticipated requirements now and in the future — and it may not be the cheapest.
+The best ERP system is one that meets your anticipated requirements now and in the future — and it may not be the cheapest option.

 Read more on choosing the right system: Technology Selection Boggles the Minds of CIOs — and Everyone Else

-Lower IT Costs
+1. Focused IT Costs

 In addition, the availability of all of your company’s information in a centralized location allows for increased collaboration and more streamlined completion of tasks.
 This complete visibility provides more coherent workflows and allows inter-departmental processes to be easily tracked with maximum efficiency.
 All of this makes it possible to make quick decisions in confidence, as you can rest assured that you’re seeing the full, complete picture at any given moment.